 Local swimming pools and lagoons

-Swimming or just hanging out in a sauna or warm outdoor hot tub is definitely the national pastime in Iceland and we know nothing better than relaxing in the hot tub, whatever the weather.
+Swimming or just hanging out in a sauna or warm outdoor hot tub is definitely the national pastime in Iceland, and we know nothing better than relaxing in the hot tub, whatever the weather.
 This is both the best place to engage in conversation with random strangers or to be alone with your thoughts.
 There is just something about it!
-Recently re-opened Sundhöll Reykjavíkur, Icelands oldest public swimming pool with it’s original charm is a great one to visit, as well as Vesturbæjarlaug, a small and friendly neighbourhood pool within walking distance from the city centre.
-If you’re travelling with children Laugardalslaug has plenty of activities and kid friendly zones, as well as the adjoining petting zoo to fill up the day.
+Recently re-opened Sundhöll Reykjavíkur, Iceland’s oldest public swimming pool with its original charm, is a great one to visit, as well as Vesturbæjarlaug, a small and friendly neighborhood pool within walking distance from the city center.
+If you’re travelling with children, Laugardalslaug has plenty of activities and kid friendly zones, as well as the adjoining petting zoo to fill up the day.
 A visit to the pool is never complete without replenishing at the nearest ice cream shop, bakery or hot dog stand!

 If you are in for more of a treat, then the newly opened Sky Lagoon geothermal spa is the one for you.
-Combining natural heat with modern luxury and incredible views, and only a short 15 minute drive from the city centre.
+Combining natural heat with modern luxury and incredible views, and only a short 15-minute drive from the city center.
 Their unique 7-Step Ritual will leave you invigorated and relaxed in equal doses.
 You won’t even notice the hours disappear as you make your way through their plentiful premises.

 Norðurflug Helicopter Tours

 Talk about good home inspiration, Mikado hits it way out of the park.
-Mikado is a concept store and creative space that opened their doors just before Christmas 2020, in collaboration with Pastel flower studio.
+Mikado is a concept store and creative space that opened their doors just before Christmas 2020.
 The shop has a strong atheistic with a curated selection of home-wear items from Iceland, Japan and Scandinavia, focusing on design and print.

 Andrá Reykjavík is a women’s boutique clothing store, stocking international brands such as Stine Goya, Rodebjer and Agolde, as well as local Icelandic design.
-The brand they carry produce high quality clothing, who’s ethical and environmental ethos are at high standards.
+The brand they carry produces high-quality clothing, who’s ethical and environmental ethos are at high standards.

 Our new neighbours!
 Kiosk is a co-op shop owned by a few Icelandic fashion designers, founded back in 2010.
 Some of whom sell their work exclusively here in the shop, but all of them take turns manning the floor.
 The labels that are sold in their new store in Grandi are Magnea, Anita Hirlekar, Bahns, Eyglo and Hlín Reykdal.

-It wouldn’t be a complete Reykjavik Guide if it didn’t cover where to drink.
-After a bit of shopping and sightseeing it’s time to rewind after a good day around town.
-Settle in at one of these wine bars that have become our favourite for a glass (or two) before going out for a nice dinner in the city!
+It wouldn’t be a complete Reykjavík Guide if it didn’t cover where to drink.
+After a bit of shopping and sightseeing, it’s time to rewind after a good day around town.
+Settle in at one of these wine bars that have become our favorite for a glass (or two) before going out for a nice dinner in the city!

 Vínstúkan 10 Sopar

-The basement bar focuses on natural wines ands wines from smaller producers and lesser-known regions.
-A charming little place also offering a menu of Spanish cuisine under the direction of the great chef results in the most wonderful combination.
+The basement bar focuses on natural wines and wines from smaller producers and lesser-known regions.
+A charming little place also offering a menu of Spanish cuisine under the direction of the great chef, results in the most wonderful combination.

 Port 9 Wine Bar